-6.1.
-A person who has received an early retirement package, redundancy package or retrenchment package and who is subsequently engaged in one Queensland Government entity or more as a consultant, contractor, or employee for a total cumulative period of more than twenty full-time equivalent (20) working days in the severance payment period is required to refund to the Crown a portion of their severance payment.
-The person will be entitled to retain only that portion of the severance payment which covers the period of time for which they were not engaged in a Queensland Government entity or a minimum of twenty days' salary, whichever is the greater.
+- 13.1 A person who has received an early retirement package, redundancy package or retrenchment package and who is subsequently engaged in one Queensland Government entity2 or more as a consultant, contractor, or employee for a total cumulative period of more than twenty full-time equivalent (20) working days in the severance payment period is required to refund to the Crown a portion of their severance payment.
+The person will be entitled to retain only that portion of the severance payment which covers the period of time for which they were not engaged in a Queensland Government entity or a minimum of twenty days' salary, whichever is the greater. - 13.2 For example, a person who receives a severance payment of 30 weeks' pay may work only for a total cumulative period of 20 days in the 30 week period after the date on which the retirement, redundancy or retrenchment becomes effective without having to refund a portion of the severance payment. - 13.3 Continuing this example, once the same person works in excess of 20 days within the 30 week severance payment period, the person is entitled to retain that portion of the severance payment applicable to the period of time for which they were not engaged in a Queensland Government entity.
+The person would be required to refund to the Crown the remainder of the severance payment, provided that the person would be entitled to retain a minimum of 20 days' salary. - 13.4 A part-time employee who receives a severance payment for the loss of one part-time job and who retains another part-time job in the Queensland public service, will be required to refund the portion of severance payment to which they are not entitled should they subsequently increase their part-time hours during the severance payment period.

-&lt;sup>2 As defined in section 24 of the Public Service Act 2008
+2 As defined in section 24 of the Public Service Act 2008